ollama/ollama/docs/openai.md

 embeddings = client.embeddings.create(
     model="all-minilm",
-    input=["why is the sky blue?", "why is the grass green?"]
+    input=["why is the sky blue?", "why is the grass green?"], )
-)
 ```